 "Great.
 Open the door."

 "Ugh!"
 Jordan snapped.
-She then moved to the door and yanked it open.
-Rafe stood there looking at her with concern on his face and she almost fell apart.
+She moved to the door and yanked it open.
+Rafe stood there looking at her with so much concern on his face that she almost fell apart.

 "You're not naked, Jordan," Rafe said.

 "Disappointed?"
 She snarked as she held back the door so he could come in.
 She would speak to him briefly and then she'd show him out.
 Then she would leave Salem forever.

 "Am I a red-blooded man?"
 Rafe asked.
 He shook his head.
 "As nice as the mental picture is, that's not why I'm here."